-- A. Coordinate with County Staff in identifying community development needs and strategies for addressing them. - B. Prepare applications for CDBG funds to address local needs. - C. Obtain city council authorization for proposed projects. - D. Carry out funded projects in a timely manner.
+- A. Coordinate with County Staff in identifying community development needs and local program criteria for addressing them. - B. Prepare applications for CDBG funds to address local needs. - C. Obtain City council authorization for proposed projects.

+D. Carry out funded projects in a timely manner.